 Maybe you could use some general study skills tips now that you've had a taste of what university life is like.

-Whether you need help adjusting to how to write an essay in university, a visit to Math and Stats Help, or you need to brush up on your time management skills, the University Learning Centre is here to help.
+Whether you need help adjusting to how to write an essay in university, a visit to Math and Stats Help, or you need to brush up on your time management skills, Student Learning Services is here to help.

 First and foremost, you need to know that you are not alone.